by Tony Gjokaj February 23, 2020 4 min read

 There are various types of creatine, although Creatine Monohydrate has been studied the most.
 For this reason, we researched the three types of creatine in this section.

 As mentioned before, Creatine Monohydrate is the most studied out of all of them, and for good reason: effectiveness has been noticeable.
-In addition, Monohydrate is the cheapest form of creatine (you can get almost a years worth of unflavored Creatine Monohydrate for $20).
+In addition, Monohydrate is the one of the best forms of Creatine you can get on the market.

 HCL is another form of creatine that has been popularized based on its solubility: it dissolves fast.